Voree, Wisconsin

 Voree (/vɔːriː/) is an unincorporated community in the Town of Spring Prairie in Walworth County, Wisconsin, United States.
-It is best known as the headquarters of the Church of Jesus Christ of Latter Day Saints (Strangite), a denomination of the Latter Day Saint (Mormon) movement.
+It is best known as the headquarters of the Church of Jesus Christ of Latter Day Saints (Strangite), a denomination of the Latter Day Saint movement.
 According to James Strang, founder of the Strangite church and of the town, the name means "Garden of Peace".
 The community is situated along former Wisconsin Highway 11, just west of the Racine County line.